 The two Postman collections contain all of the available endpoints for the latest versions of the public APIs, including parameters.

+The collections use variables which need to be populated with values specific to your school's ManageBac / OpenApply instance.
 Click on a collection (1) and check the Authorization (2)and Variables tabs to find values that need to be defined.

 ManageBac